alonrz/InstagramViewerAndroid/README.md

  * [x] User can see the picture posted as well as the caption attached by the poster.
  * [x] User can see a subset of the comments for that post, as selected by Instagram API.
 Note: full set of comments requires to sign in which this app does not support.
  * [x] User can see how many like a post has.
+ * [x] User can pull-to-refresh.
+ * [x] User will get a default picture as the main image as well as user profile image until they load.

 Future development:
  * [x] Showing a shorter list of comments and allowing to see the full subset in a different view, preferably a Fragment.